stackhpc/stackhpc-kayobe-config/doc/source/operations/upgrading-openstack.rst

 should not cause an API outage (though it should still be considered "at risk").

+Some errors have been observed in testing when the upgrades are perfomed back-to-back.
+A 200s delay eliminates this issue.
+On particularly large or slow deployments, consider increasing this timeout.

 .. code-block:: bash

-   kayobe overcloud service configuration generate --node-config-dir /tmp/ignore -kt none kayobe kolla ansible run "rabbitmq-upgrade 3.12" kayobe kolla ansible run "rabbitmq-upgrade 3.13"
+   kayobe overcloud service configuration generate --node-config-dir /tmp/ignore -kt none kayobe kolla ansible run "rabbitmq-upgrade 3.12" sleep 200 kayobe kolla ansible run "rabbitmq-upgrade 3.13"

 RabbitMQ quorum queues